nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ##### Language Definition

-Suppliers are required to identify primary languages for each content file instance using the `xml:lang` and `lang` attributes.
-The values for `xml:lang` and `lang` must be the same.
+Suppliers are required to identify the primary language of each content document using the `xml:lang` and `lang` attributes.
+On how to tag language change within a document, see section [Language Tagging](#language-tagging).

 If not requested otherwise by the Ordering Agency, language should be coded using values from the IANA registry of valid language codes, [https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).